Muhsin Muhammad

-Muhsin Muhammad II (/muːˈsɪn/; born Melvin Darnell Campbell Jr. May 5, 1973) is an American former professional football player who was a wide receiver for the Carolina Panthers and Chicago Bears of the National Football League (NFL).
-Muhammad played college football for Michigan State.
-He was drafted by the Panthers in the second round of the 1996 NFL Draft.
-Muhammad was a two-time Pro Bowl selection for the Panthers in 1999 and 2004 and also made the 2004 All-Pro Team.
-He was known for his nickname, "Moose," and for his signature mustache, and touchdown dance, which was featured in one of the opening cameos of Madden NFL 2006.
+Muhsin Muhammad II (/muːˈsɪn/; born Melvin Darnell Campbell Jr. on May 5, 1973) is an American former professional football player who was a wide receiver for the Carolina Panthers and Chicago Bears of the National Football League (NFL).
+Muhammad played college football for Michigan State and was selected by the Panthers in the second round of the 1996 NFL draft.
+A two-time Pro Bowl selection (1999, 2004) and First-team All-Pro selection (2004), Muhammad was known for his nickname, "Moose", and for his signature touchdown dance, which was featured in one of the opening cameos of Madden NFL 2006.
+He was one of the NFL's best blocking receivers during his career.

 Early life

 Muhammad was born in Lansing, Michigan.
 His birth name was Melvin Campbell, but it was changed after his father converted to Islam when Muhammad was four years old.